score-spec/docs/content/en/docs/concepts/score.md

 title: "Score"
 linkTitle: "Score"
 weight: 4
+description: >
+    Score is made up of two components, the Score Specification file and the Score implementation CLI tool.
 ---

 Score is made up of two components, the Score Specification file and the Score implementation CLI tool.